josecponce/du-crafting-hud/README.md

   - Notes:
     - Most production speed talents are not taken into account atm.
     - All input/output talents are taken into account.
-- Databank Huds to update talent levels, ores and schematics costs: Cycle using Alt + 1.
+- **Databank Huds to update talent levels, ores and schematics costs**: Cycle using Alt + 1.
   - Talent Levels Db Hud: Set talent levels for the player running the factory.
   - Ores Cost Db Hud: Set estimated ore cost for each ore.
 Used to estimate quanta cost of products.
   - Schematics Cost Db Hud: Current cost of schematic copies.
 Note this is per schematic copy, not per schematic copy batch,